First-Year Seminar Faculty

 “Faith, Doubt, and Reason”

-I’ve been teaching the FYS “Faith, Doubt, and Reason” for over fifteen years and it’s my favorite course to teach because we spend an entire year together wrestling with some of life’s biggest questions: what do we take with absolute seriousness?
+I’ve been teaching the FYS “Faith, Doubt, and Reason” for over 15 years and it’s my favorite course to teach because we spend an entire year together wrestling with some of life’s biggest questions: what do we take with absolute seriousness?
 How should we engage with the mystery at the heart of reality?
 What gives our lives meaning?
 What is the nature of justice?
 How ought we to live together so that all may flourish?
 We explore these questions together with the help of theological, philosophical, biblical, and literary texts, films, and invigorating discussions.
 When I’m not teaching FYS and Religious Studies courses, I enjoy cooking, traveling, choral singing, fishing, brewing beer, and hiking with my wife, Kate, and our standard poodle, Tucker.
 Dr. Hege is Senior Lecturer in Religion and the Compass Center Scholar in Residence.

 Angela Hofstetter

-I share my rural home in Story, Indiana with giant dogs, plump horses, and assorted flora and fauna friends from the Hoosier National Forest.
+I share my rural home in Story, Indiana, with giant dogs, plump horses, and assorted flora and fauna friends from the Hoosier National Forest.
 My courses reflect my commitment to interrogating the moral complexity of all animals—human and other.
 My First-Year Seminar, The Call of the Wild, is my absolute favorite course to teach because I get to spend an entire year with students exploring complex questions about nature, nurture, and justice.
 My fantasy is to become the world’s best homicide detective (though I faint at the sight of blood).
 Angela Hofstetter is a Senior Lecturer in the English Department.

 Jeana Jorgensen